Header Banner

 "iPhone Air Bend Test: 216 Pounds of Pressure Can't Break It" cover image

 Apple's latest iPhone releases have sparked intense curiosity about their real-world durability.
-With the iPhone Air being Apple's thinnest phone yet and the iPhone 17 Pro featuring new aluminum unibody designs, tech enthusiasts are eager to see how these devices hold up under extreme conditions.
-Thin is in.
-Durability still matters.
+With the iPhone Air being Apple's thinnest phone (5.64mm) and the iPhone 17 Pro featuring new aluminum unibody designs, tech enthusiasts are eager to see how these devices hold up under extreme conditions.
+Thin is in, but durability still matters.
 Recent testing reveals a fascinating story of engineering triumph and persistent vulnerabilities that every potential buyer should understand.

-Bottom line: Apple has pushed bend resistance and scratch protection forward, solving the structural worries that haunted ultra-thin phones since the iPhone 6, and delivering screens that resist most everyday wear.
+Bottom line: Apple has pushed bend resistance and scratch protection forward, addressing the structural concerns that have plagued ultra-thin phones since the iPhone 6, and delivering screens that resist most everyday wear.
 The iPhone Air shows that smart engineering can overcome thinness limits, and both models should stay fresh-looking longer than earlier generations.
-Drops are still ruled by physics, and the material choices reflect different priorities, maximum rigidity and scratch resistance on the iPhone Air, sustained performance and thermal headroom on the iPhone 17 Pro.
+Drops are still ruled by physics, and the material choices reflect different priorities: maximum rigidity and scratch resistance on the iPhone Air, sustained performance and thermal headroom on the iPhone 17 Pro.
 Pick based on what you value, then plan your protection accordingly.

 Apple's iOS 26 and iPadOS 26 updates are packed with new features, and you can try them before almost everyone else.
 First, check our list of supported iPhone and iPad models, then follow our step-by-step guide to install the iOS/iPadOS 26 beta — no paid developer account required.